-I had recently been talking to a friend at fruit perks a few days ago.
-They run a wonderful fresh fruit shop.
+I had recently been talking to a friend at empire renos a few days ago.
+They run a first-rate renovator.
 Anyhow, they motivated me to write this article so I thought it was worth mentioning them.

 1. If nobody ever fell behind with loan repayments, this type of investment opportunity would not exist so the first link in the chain is a debtor having trouble meeting their monthly obligations.
 It might seem unethical or immoral to profit from others misfortune but this is not really what is happening when you purchase a debt contract.
 If there we're no investors willing to buy such contracts, the people in trouble would find lenders far less lenient so it is actually a good thing that you are doing.

 2. The finance company that lent the money obtains a court order against the debtor.
 This is usually an attachment of earnings order that stipulates a certain amount to be deducted from the monthly wages of the debtor.
 This sum is then paid into a trust account held with an attorney, before being passed on to the finance company.

 3. The creditor sells the contract on to an intermediary so that they can free up capital to make new loans.
 This intermediary then offers the contracts for sale to business owners and individuals that wish to invest in debt that pays a good annual return for a minimal of risk.